Temperance movement in the United States: Early temperance: 1784–1861

 An early allegorical map of temperance by John C. Wiltberger, Jr., 1838.

 An allegorical map on temperance, based on the notion of alcohol as a train ride to destruction, the "Black Valley Rail Road" by the Massachusetts Temperance Alliance, 1863.

 In the late eighteenth and early nineteenth century, various factors contributed to an epidemic of alcoholism that went hand-in-hand with spousal abuse, family neglect, and chronic unemployment.
 Americans who used to drink lightly alcoholic beverages, like cider "from the crack of dawn to the crack of dawn" began ingesting far more alcohol as they drank more of strong, cheap beverages like rum (in the colonial period) and whiskey (in the post-Revolutionary period).
 Popular pressure for cheap and plentiful alcohol led to relaxed ordinances on alcohol sales.

 The temperance movement was born with Benjamin Rush's 1784 tract, An Inquiry Into the Effects of Ardent Spirits Upon the Human Body and Mind, which judged the excessive use of alcohol injurious to physical and psychological health.
 Influenced by Rush's Inquiry, about 200 farmers in a Connecticut community formed a temperance association in 1789 to ban the making of whiskey.
 Similar associations were formed in Virginia in 1800, and New York State in 1808.
 Over the next decade, other temperance organizations were formed in eight states, some being statewide organizations.
 The young movement allowed for temperate or moderate drinking.
 Many leaders of the movement expanded their activities and took positions on observance of the Sabbath and other moral issues, and by the early 1820s political in-fighting had stalled the movement.

 Some leaders persevered in pressing their cause forward.
-Americans such as Lyman Beecher, who was a Connecticut minister, had started to lecture his fellow citizens against all use of liquor in 1825.
+Americans such as Lyman Beecher, who was a Connecticut minister, had started to lecture their fellow citizens against all use of liquor in 1825.
 The American Temperance Society was formed in 1826 and benefited from a renewed interest in religion and morality.
 Within 12 years it claimed more than 8,000 local groups and over 1,250,000 members.
 By 1839, 18 temperance journals were being published.
 Simultaneously, some Protestant and Catholic church leaders were beginning to promote temperance.
 The movement split along two lines in the late 1830s: between moderates allowing some drinking and radicals demanding total abstinence, and between voluntarists relying on moral suasion alone and prohibitionists promoting laws to restrict or ban alcohol.
 Radicals and prohibitionists dominated many of the largest temperance organizations after the 1830s, and temperance eventually became synonymous with prohibition.
 In 1838, temperance activists pushed the Massachusetts legislature to pass a law restricting the sale of alcohol in quantities less than fifteen gallons.
 In the 1840s, numerous states passed laws allowing local voters to determine whether or not liquor licences would be issued in their towns or counties.
 In the 1850s, 13 states and territories passed statewide prohibitory laws (known as "Maine Laws").
 Throughout this period, temperance reformers also tended to support Sunday laws that restricted the sale of alcohol on Sundays.